Undi/ Rice Dumplings

 - Heat oil in a wide pan over medium heat.

-- When it is hot, add fenugreek seeds, mustard seeds, urad dal, curry leaves and dried red chilis.
+- When it is hot, add fenugreek and mustard seeds.
+Then add urad dal, curry leaves and dried red chilis.

 - Add the rice batter along with the remaining one cup water and salt.